F35s to warships: The US military forces gathering ahead of potential Iran strike

 President Trump warned on Wednesday that if Iran fails to agree a deal, it may be “necessary” to attack the country from Diego Garcia or RAF Fairford, threatening to drag Britain into the conflict.

-Iran remains ready to retaliate, according to the ayatollah Khamenei, who said this week the United States “may be struck so hard that it cannot get back up” if it renews attacks against the regime.
+Iran remains ready to retaliate, according to ayatollah Ali Khamenei, who said this week that the United States “may be struck so hard that it cannot get back up” if it renews attacks against the regime.

 Naval buildup in the region